Family Law Attorneys in Columbia, MD

 Regardless of how property is titled, it may still be subject to division in a divorce.
 Experienced attorneys can assist our clients with any issue regarding their divorce.

 Domestic violence is a serious problem in our society.
 It does not matter whether the parties are married, living together, have children in common, are straight or gay, intimate partner violence usually takes many forms from emotional and financial abuse to physical abuse.
 Many times protective orders are the only way that an individual can be protected from the violence of a spouse or partner.
-If you have experience violence in your relationship or believe that your safety is at risk, please contact our office to schedule a meeting with one of our attorneys.
+If you have experience violence in your relationship or believe that your safety is at risk, please contact our office in Columbia, MD to schedule a meeting with one of our divorce attorneys.

 If you have children, the conclusion of a divorce, either by litigation or by agreement, may not be the end of the process.
 Obligations regard child custody and child support, as well as alimony (even for those folks without minor children) continue until children reach eighteen (18) years of age.

 From the date of divorce until a child turns 18 years old, the custody arrangements and child support obligations may change and the court may be called upon to modify the existing custody and/or child support order provided that the party seeking the modification can demonstrate that there has been a “material change in circumstance” since the last Court Order.